-BLYTHE: Very light fishing pressure, and the catfish bite has been fair and improving as things start to cool off all along the lower Colorado River, but there continues to be light pressure.
-The water has mostly cleared up from the recent rains, and the flathead action is fair with live bluegill and goldfish the top baits.
-The canals are as good as the main river.
-Lots of six to 20-pound fish reported with a lot released.
-The channel catfish bite is also good on cut baits.
+BLYTHE: Very light fishing pressure, and the catfish bite has been fair and improving as things start to cool off all along the lower Colorado River.
+Top baits for the flatheads are live bluegill and goldfish.
+The canals are still pretty tough.
+The channel catfish bite is fair on cut baits.
 The bass bite has been fair on plastics and nightcrawlers in the backwaters, and in the main river the smallmouth are fair to good on small cranks, especially in the stretches with rip-rap.
 The bluegill bite is fair to good in most areas.
-Mosquitos are bad so bring the bug juice.
+Mosquitos are still bad so bring the bug juice.
 Information: B&B Bait 760-921-2248.

-PALO VERDE: Light fishing pressure, but the few anglers fishing are finding pretty good catfish action for both flathead to 15 pounds and channel catfish.
-The largemouth bass are fair to good in the backwaters and lagoon, mostly on topwater or reaction baits early and late in the day.
-The smallmouth are also good in the main river on crawdad-colored cranks and jigs.
+PALO VERDE: Light fishing pressure, and the few anglers fishing are finding slow to fair catfish action for both flathead to 15 pounds and channel catfish.
+The largemouth bass are fair in the backwaters and lagoon, mostly on plastcis or nightcrawlers with some reaction bait fish morning and evening.
+The smallmouth are pretty good in the main river on crawdad-colored cranks and jigs.
 The bluegill are fair to good with some fish topping a half-pound in the lagoon.
 Information: Walter’s Camp 760-854-3322 Thursday through Monday.

 PICACHO AREA: The bass have been fair to good with the best bite on plastics and live baits and some topwater early and late.
 The catfish bite is good with more and more flatheads including quality fish topping 25 pounds, and the channels are showing in very good numbers on cut baits.
 The bluegill bite is good now.
 Light fishing pressure.

 MARTINEZ LAKE AREA: Largemouth bass action has been fair to good with the fish whacking live baits and plastics.
 Lots of topwater action early and late in the day.
 Flathead catfish are very good on live bluegill and goldfish.
 Channel catfish action is good on stink baits.
 Bluegill are good, mostly in the mornings and evenings.
 Information: 928-783-9589 Thursday through Monday or www.martinezlake.com.